egeecagan/heapster/README.md

 **Heapster** is a comprehensive custom memory allocator written in C, providing replacement implementations for the standard C library functions (`malloc`, `free`, `realloc`, `calloc`).

-Developed as a deep-dive learning project, Heapster focuses on implementing advanced **system programming concepts**, **concurrency mechanisms**, and **memory management strategies** essential for low-level engineering roles.
+Developed as a deep-dive learning project, Heapster focuses on implementing advanced **system programming concepts**, **concurrency mechanisms**, memory alignment, and **memory management strategies** essential for low-level engineering roles.
 The primary goal was to achieve a profound, hands-on understanding of these core functions.

 ## 📐 Core Architectural Features